 The setting up of investments requires specific project ownership and project building capacities.
-The F4F program relies on the appropriation of investments by the local governments.
-The local government manages the projects for all its activities for which it defines the objectives, its program of activities or investments and services to the population.
-Once the approval formulated, the work is in the hands of the municipality which has the task to ensure the durability of its management.
+The F4F programme relies on the appropriation of investments by the local governments.
+The local government manages the projects for all its activities for which it defines the objectives, its programme of activities or investments and services to the population.
+Once the approval is formulated, the work is in the hands of the municipality which has the task to ensure the durability of its management.

-The methodology advocated by the F4F ensures that the investments, but also the methods, techniques, organisations and the mechanisms that have allowed their implementation, are sure to continue providing the expected benefits sustainably.
+The methodology advocated by F4F ensures that the investments, but also the methods, techniques, organizations and the mechanisms that have allowed their implementation, are sure to continue providing the expected benefits sustainably.

 For the F4F programme, an achievement is made durable when the management method can ensure financial viability: if it is an investment, the mechanisms are in place to generate and/or ensure at the minimum, the necessary resources to the maintenance and good functioning.